DanielLaV/study_buddy/user-stories-acceptance-crit.md

 - [ ] When the user submits their tags, the page will rerender and show the tags that they have created.

 ### Viewing Tags of a Deck
-* As an aunthenticated user, when I am on a deck's (`/decks/:deckId`) page, I can view all tags of the deck.
+* As an authenticated user, when I am on a deck's (`/decks/:deckId`) page, I can view all tags of the deck.
+    * When I click on a tag, a search results page will appear and all decks with the tag that I clicked on will appear.

 #### Acceptance Criteria
 - [ ] When an authenticated user is viewing a deck's (`/decks/:deckId`) page, they can see all tags associated with that deck.
+    - [ ] When an authenticated user is viewing a deck's (`/decks/:deckId`) page and clicks on a tag, the API will conduct a search, and the page will display all tags associated with that deck.

 ### Updating Tags of a Deck
 * As an authenticated user, when I am viewing the deck that I have created on the `/decks/:deckId` page, I can edit the tags for that deck.